ajinspiro/Programming101/01/README.md

 ```
 You should see `Hello, C++` on the screen!

-If you want to name your program something else, use the `-o` option:
+We can tell the compiler to give a custom name other than `a.out` to our program using the `-o` flag.
 ```bash
 clang++ main.cpp -o hello
 ./hello